ethyca/fides/docs/fides/docs/glossary.md

 ## Registry

-A registry represents, basically, a collection of systems.
-Since systems can declare their dependencies on other systems, this is basically a system graph.
+A registry represents a collection of systems.
+Since systems can declare their dependencies on other systems, this is essentially a system graph.
-Validations of a registry validate all systems indidually, as well as validate their declarations in light of their dependencies
+Validations of a registry validate all systems indidually, as well as validate their declarations in light of their dependencies.

 ## Approvals

-### Approval validation checks
+### Approval Validation Checks

-Evaluations of systems and registries may optionally generate a list of errors and warnings.
+Evaluations of systems and registries may potentially generate a list of errors and warnings.

-- Any errors will result in a FAIL response.
+- Any errors will result in a `FAIL` response.
 - Warnings will have no effect.

-Some sources of errors, warnings:
+Some sources of errors or warnings:

 ```yaml
 - errors